 With many hostels, bars, and young people, Caye Caulker is definitely a popular backpacker destination.
 However, the little island is not overflowing and emits a certain charm.
 Some popular and budget-friendly accommodations are Go Slow Hostel, Enjoy Hotel, Travellers Palm Backpackers Hostel, Jungle Cocoon, Tropical Paradise, and Dream Cabanas.

 Even though the most popular dish on Caye Caulker seems to be fish and seafood, there are plenty of other food options, such as burgers, pizza, Mexican food, wraps, etc.

 Regarding tours and activities, Caye Caulker offers the right experience for everyone.
 The best thing to do while on the island is to explore the famous Belize Barrier Reef, the second-largest reef in the world.

 There are many different options for snorkeling or diving in turquoise blue water.
 Corals, manta rays, fishes, and small sharks can be observed below the surface.
 You can also book a sunset sailing tour or explore the island alone.

 You may not have heard of this small Spanish Colonial town, but there is no doubt that once you have, you will add it to your bucket list to see.

 Spend some time exploring this quaint town.
-Not only are the homes colorful, but many of them have zocalos, motifs of village life tailored to the home owner’s interests.
-Head over to the stunning Guatapa Lake.
+Not only are the homes colorful, but many have zocalos, motifs of village life tailored to the homeowner’s interests.
+Head over to the stunning Guatapé Lake.

-Guatapa is one of the most stunningly beautiful places in the world and a must-see when you go to Medellin.
+Colombia has many beautiful areas, and Guatapé offers an exquisite mix of vibrant small-town charm and beautiful scenery.
+Guatapé is one of the most stunningly beautiful places in the world and a must-see when visiting Medellín.

 Most Beautiful Places in Africa